-1 Select Menu>Radio settings> Display settings > Backlighting.
+1 Press Menu and select Radio settings > Display settings > Backlighting.

 (Depending on how your radio is programmed, you may be able to press a function key to toggle backlighting on and off.)

 2 Scroll to either On or Off and press Select.